satwikkamath/Morse_Code_Generator/README.md

-# Morse Code Generator using ICs
+# Morse Code Generator for numbers 0 to 9 using ICs

 ## Introduction
 This project presents a Morse code generator system built using Arduino Nano, Bluetooth module (HC 05), and various integrated circuits (ICs) including 74147, 7404, 74154, 74LS30A, and 7447.
 The system allows users to input numbers from 0 to 9 via a Bluetooth serial controller app, which are then converted into Morse code and displayed on a seven-segment display.